 You acquire a basic cultural understanding that enables you to analyse complex social and societal issues in a globalised world, cutting across genders, generations, ethnical groups and other divides.

-The following Bachelor's degree programmes qualify the student for admission to the Master's degree programme in anthropology:
+The following degree programmes qualify the student for admission to the Master’s degree programme in anthropology:

-Students of the Bachelor's degree programme in Anthropology at Aarhus University have the right to be admitted to the Master's degree programme in Anthropology on the condition that application is made with a view to continuing directly from the Bachelor's degree programme to the Master's degree programme.
+Students with a Bachelor's degree programme in Anthropology at Aarhus University have the right to be admitted to the Master's degree programme in Anthropology on the condition that application is made for admission to the Master’s degree programme no later than three years after completion of the Bachelor’s degree programme.
 The legal right of admission requires receipt of the application by Aarhus University within the appropriate period of time.

 As the Master’s degree programmes in Anthropology (due to government legislation) only admits a limited number of students each year, meeting the admission requirements does not in itself guarantee admission to the programme.